-Social Media Posting: Personal vs Professional - The world of social media is a fast moving, sometimes ‘controversial’ one, where financial advisor careers can be made or broken by posting or commenting.
-Let’s give you the low down on what you should and shouldn’t do:
+Financial Advisor Social Media Posting: Personal vs Professional - The world of social media is a fast-moving, sometimes ‘controversial’ one, where financial advisor success with followers and influencers can be enhanced or broken by what is posted or commented on.
+Following are important tips that will help you decide what you should and should not do.

 Keep Personal vs Professional separate by creating two accounts.
-Your Personal Account is about you as a person, not you as the professional.
-Here you connect and post for people that know you personally outside of work.
-Your Professional Account should help client trust by what you post or bring potential clients to you.
+Your Personal Social Media Account is about you as a person and not you as a financial advisor.
+On the personal side, you will connect and post with people who know you personally outside of work.
+On the business side, your Professional Account should help you build credibility and trust based on what you post and bring qualified prospects to you.
 Your Professional Account should be your ‘DBA’ account stating your employer, profession, etc. It is like a professional resume and gives viewers a look at how you do business and what your values are.
 DO NOT CONFUSE THE TWO!
-In some instances, not separating results is job termination (securities industry take note!)
+In some instances, not separating your results is grounds for job termination (financial advisors take note)!

 Posting Content on Your Professional Page.
 Post what is relevant in your industry or to your clients.
 A good example of what not to do is post golf tips on your professional pages like you’re a golf pro with photos of you golfing.
-Do you golf all day or work as a financial professional?
+Do you teach golf all day or work as a financial professional?
 Think about the message you are sending.
 A ‘happy quote’ is nice once in a while, but don’t fill your posts with only that.
-Use your posts to position yourself as an industry expert, leaving biases and over indulgent options out.
+Use your posts to position yourself as an industry expert, leaving biases, politics, religion, and overindulgent options out.